KL-BSS: Rethinking optimality for neighbourhood selection in structural equation models: Discussion

-For the theoretical purpose, $\widetilde{\beta}_{\min}$ can be tuned from the data alone.
-Our approach is inspired by Proposition~4.2 of \citet{ndaoud2020optimal}.
-For example, consider the bipartite DAG model with constrained support $\csbgmclass$, suppose our sample size satisfies the condition
+In this appendix, we provide a theoretical procedure that tunes the parameter $\betam$ from data and achieves the same sample complexity bounds as \klbss{} in Theorem~\ref{thm:opt:eigen}.
+The approach borrows the idea from Proposition~4.2 of \citet{ndaoud2020optimal}.
+For example, consider the DAG model $\Sigmaspacek$, suppose our sample size satisfies the upper bound in Theorem~\ref{thm:opt:eigen}:

 Using this, it is not hard to show that the choice